-Patriots’ Offense Doesn’t Need To Be Explosive Thanks To Spooky Defense
+NESN

 There will be ongoing concerns about the Patriots’ offense after Monday night’s game despite the shutout win.
 The Patriots gained just 323 yards on offense and averaged 2.2 yards per carry.
 Quarterback Tom Brady threw another interception and averaged just 5.5 yards per attempt.

-The Patriots could probably use another offensive weapon.
-They were missing wide receiver Josh Gordon and running back Rex Burkhead, and a boost to their depth through a trade would be beneficial.
-But is it necessary?
-Not with the way the Patriots’ defense is playing.
+The Patriots could probably use another offensive weapon and reportedly got it Tuesday morning by acquiring Mohamed Sanu from the Atlanta Falcons.
+They were missing wide receiver Josh Gordon and running back Rex Burkhead, and a boost to their depth should be be beneficial.
+But it might not have been necessary given how the Patriots’ defense is playing.

 For the first time since the 2000s, the strength of the Patriots is on defense.
-That unit is winning football games, and they’ve proven their early-season performances are not a fluke.
+That unit is winning football games, and they’ve proved their early-season performances are not a fluke.
 The Patriots’ defense is historically great through seven games.
 Essentially, all the Patriots’ offense needs to do is score a couple of touchdowns, and the Patriots will come away with a victory.
 On Monday night, the offense contributed four.

 Temper your panic.
 The Patriots are the best team in football even if their offense might not look how you expect.